 - Dynamic pricing is based on a human-driven algorithm, assisted by big data and analytics.
 It requires collecting a lot of information about the industry, competitors, and customers.
 Collecting, organizing, and storing such data is a task better delegated to dynamic pricing tools that are made to suggest optimal prices for your products based on all collected information.

 So, dynamic pricing enables suppliers to adjust prices to be more personalized.
-It has never been more relevant these days when customers are interacting with brands in new ways — they want the company to know who they are and expect consistently personalized service.
+It has never been more relevant these days when customers interact with brands in new ways — they want the company to know who they are and expect consistently personalized service.

 The benefits of dynamic pricing